State of Washington Classified Job Specification

 Analyzes and resolves order and bibliographic problems;

 Under the guidance of a higher professional level, creates and implements projects to increase digital access to materials.

 Knowledge and Abilities

-Ability to use and explain information tools, facilities, and services; meet public and establish effective relationships; interact courteously with customers; work effectively in a team environment.
+Ability to: use and explain information, resources and services; meet public and establish effective relationships; interact courteously with customers; work effectively in a team environment.

 Class Specification History

 New class, replaces 25100 Library Information Associate; adopted January 1, 2006.

 Revise class.
 General revision; adopted May 10, 2007 effective July 10, 2007.